v0xie/sd-webui-incantations/README.md

 ####  Currently incompatible with stable-diffusion-webui-forge
 Use this extension with Forge: https://github.com/pamparamm/sd-perturbed-attention

-* Reported incompatible with Adetailer #21
+* Reported incompatible with Adetailer: https://github.com/v0xie/sd-webui-incantations/issues/21

 * May conflict with extensions that modify the CFGDenoiser